Starting a new boarding school: Tips for parents

 Housemaster of Dorset House and Teacher of Economics Adam Beales offers his advice and top tips for new parents looking...Read More

-We welcome Bryanston’s Director of Admissions and biology teacher, Edrys Barkham, as a guest blogger over the summer holidays.
+Former Director of Admissions and biology teacher, Edrys Barkham, is our guest blogger over the summer holidays.
 This week Edrys takes a look at the pressures parents face today.

 As intelligent members of the primate family, humans are genetically pre-programmed to be obsessive about our offspring, as highlighted in the delightful BBC programme Monkey Planet.
 Like most parents, I really wanted to do my best for my boys when they were children and to get my parenting ‘right’.
 However, it can be difficult to know what is best for our children when we are bombarded with advice on how to bring them up, much of it conflicting.
 If you put ‘parenting books’ into Amazon you get over 69,000 hits.
 There are guides for new parents, guides for parents of toddlers and guides for parents of teenagers.
 There is advice on using reward and punishment, advice on how to develop the ‘whole brain child’, how to have well-behaved toddlers, how to develop your child’s intelligence and how to be happier parents.
 One book will tell you children should have the opportunity to make their own decisions and another will give instructions on how to be a ‘Tiger Mum’, directing you to structure every moment of your child’s time with learning experiences.
 It’s a minefield for parents to know which is the best way forward and what is the best they can do for their children.